bbc/tams/docs/adr/0052-specifying-the-sorting-of-listings.md

   * `created` (default)
   * `expiry`

+Many of these attributes are not required.
+As such, sorting will fallback to `id` for resources where the selected attribute is not set.
+Those items using this fallback will be sorted after those that aren't by default, and before when using `reverse_order`.

 Note that the `/flows` endpoint will not allow sorting on `segments_updated` or `timerange`, and the `/flow-delete-requests` endpoint will not allow sorting on `updated`.
 This is due to those parameters updating very frequently in many cases.
 This would likely lead to the order of the the more recent values behaving erratically.